 One can say our country was a very different place in 1916 than it is today, but the unity of our founding members has carried forth a tradition with each succeeding decade.
-In 2014, 31 local boards and associations comprise the Illinois Association of REALTORS®.
-Each remains fully dedicated to furthering the association's missions and objectives.
+Today, 29 local boards and associations comprise the Illinois Association of REALTORS®.

 Morgan Fitch, past president of the Illinois Association of REALTORS® (IAR) and National Association of REALTORS® (NAR), writes in Joe Brittain's Dream Child Grows Up, a historical prospectus published by IAR in observance of the 50th anniversary in 1966: "In 1916, real estate transfers had exceeded all records.
 Building volume was at an all-time high.
 Money was cheap, real estate loans as low as four percent were commonplace and the U.S. government obligations were two percent.
 The big challenge in every community in the smaller cities was well as Chicago was street improvements, transportation and schools.
 In Chicago and in other prospering towns around the state there was a growing concern over another form of taxation: the property tax."